 No Lifebook Binder

-First, I get a lot of questions about this (and people get pretty disappointed with the answer) so I figured I might as well add this into my Lifebook review.
+First, I get a lot of questions about this (and people get pretty disappointed with the answer) so I figured I might as well add this to my Lifebook review.

 There is no Lifebook binder.
 I think they used to offer their Lifebook participants binders a long time ago, but those days are gone.
 I know that there are still pictures out there with people holding the Lifebook binder.
 I think even the Mindvalley staff have a picture with the Lifebook binder.
 But, it’s not offered with the Lifebook course.
 If you really want a binder for your life book, then buy one that resonates with you.

 Must Commit To Doing The Work

 Second, if you don’t do the work, you will lose out on your life.

 This program helps you take a step-by-step journey through your life, but if you don’t do the work, it doesn’t matter how many videos you listen to, your life won’t be impacted.